mobilecoinfoundation/mcips/text/0035-verifiable-burning.md

   Another way to think about it is that we are claiming that the spend public key we constructed is a ``nothing up my sleeve number'' and there is no way that it could have been manipulated to have non-random properties.
 (This assumption is also used to construct Pedersen generators for MobileCoin amount commitments.)
-* Second, if there is an algorithm `A` which given a random curve point, the scalar `[1u8; 32]`, and the product of that random curve point and that scalar, finds the discrete log of the curve point with high probability, then this is also an algorithm for solving discrete log, since for any curve point, we can efficiently multiply it by `[1u8; 32]`, and then we would be able to use `A` as a black box to solve discrete log with high probability for random inputs.
+* Second, if there is an algorithm `A` which given a random point, the scalar `[1u8; 32]`, and the product of that random point and that scalar, finds the discrete log of the point with high probability, then this is also an algorithm for solving discrete log, since for any point, we can efficiently multiply it by `[1u8; 32]`, and then we would be able to use `A` as a black box to solve discrete log with high probability for random inputs.
 This directly contradicts the hardness assumption for discrete log in curve25519.